Rubens Barrichello: Honda (2006–2008)

-In the first race of the 2008 season, Barrichello qualified 10th, ahead of Button.
-He finished 6th but was disqualified for ignoring a red light at the pit exit.
+In the first race of the 2008 season, Barrichello qualified tenth, ahead of Button.
+He finished sixth but was disqualified for ignoring a red light at the pit exit.
 He also received a stop-and-go penalty during the race for entering the pits while they were closed during a safety car period.
-In Malaysia, gearbox problems limited his performance and he finished 13th.
+In Malaysia, gearbox problems limited his performance and he finished thirteenth.
 In Bahrain he again finished out of the points.